MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week-10/lab/lab1/README.md

 - Grid/Columns
 - Modal

+QUESTION: Is there a way to just have 1 modal template (as it takes up a lot of space!) but allow the content to change depending on which button is clicked?

 ### Choose Your Own Components

 Your prototype should contain your choice of five of the following components.

-- Table
+- Table -- DONE
-- Input Group
+- Input Group -- DONE
-- Button Group
+- Button Group -- DONE
-- Glyph Icon
+- Glyph Icon (seems to have been removed?)
-- Label
+- Label -- DONE
-- Alert
+- Alert -- DONE
 - Tooltip

 ### Media Queries